New statistic plugin

 Check out the alien abduction example on codepen where the beam is injected in every frame.

-One of ABeamer’s major goals is to be used to create video overlays, this field has been stale for a while since it might require breaking changes, so I have been spending time to think how to implement the required improvements while minimizing the breaking changes impact.
+One of ABeamer’s major goals is to be used to create video overlays. and this area has been stale for a while since it might require breaking changes, so I have been spending time to think how to implement the required improvements while minimizing the impact of the breaking changes.